Water - Enough to float the peanuts (measure how much used)

 Our boiled peanuts recipe uses ~1/2 cup of salt per Gallon of water.
 Some like more, some less.
 We suggest about 8 Tablespoons (+/-2) of salt per Gallon of water when boiling peanuts.

 Proper boiling and soaking time allows the saline solution to flow through the shell into the pods, and saturate them with flavor.
 Green peanuts will take at least 1 hour to boil, up to 4 hours.
 Dried raw peanuts will take up to 24 hours to boil.
 Dried peanuts (and dried beans) soften faster when boiling without any salt.
 Add salt to the water as they cool and soak.
-Do not try to rush good boiled peanut flavor by using extra salt (more salt slows the softening of boiled peanuts).
-Let the magic happen naturally over time as it does around the world for boiled peanut vendors.
+Do not try to rush good boiled peanut flavor by using extra salt.
+Let the magic happen naturally, over time as it does around the world for boiled peanut vendors.

 The perfect boiled peanut recipe creates the best texture, flavor, and wetness from that particular batch of peanuts.
 Flavor perfection requires proper cooking, and soaking time using the freshest ingredients.